usmanmusa1920/flask-unity/README.md

 ## Register an app

-Once the app is created open a file `Schoolsite/routes.py` and import your `exam` blueprint which is in (`exam/views.py`), default name given to an app blueprint, is the app name so our `exam` blueprint name is `exam`, after importing it, append (register) the app blueprint in a list called `reg_blueprints` in that same file of `Schoolsite/routes.py`
+Once the app is created open a file `Schoolsite/routes.py` and import your `exam` blueprint which is in (`exam/views.py`), default name given to an app blueprint, is the app name so our `exam` app blueprint name is `exam`, after importing it, append (register) the app blueprint in a list called `reg_blueprints` in that same file of `Schoolsite/routes.py`

 importing blueprint